 Dogs – One of the main welfare concerns for pet dogs is the inappropriate social structure.
 Dogs are pack animals, yet it is extremely common for pet dogs to be kept without other dogs.
 Dogs kept singly may become more attached to their owners than dogs kept with more owners, and in these circumstances the dogs may develop separation related problems when they are left on their own.

 There are also welfare concerns over the way animals are trained.
-Many people who train animals do use appropriate reward based methods, however, often a lack of true understanding of learning theory may cause these techniques to be used ineffectively.
+Many people who train animals do use appropriate reward-based methods, however, often a lack of true understanding of learning theory may cause these techniques to be used ineffectively.
 This can lead to confusion and the animals being unable to make the correct association between what is being asked of them and the reward.
 Breakdowns in training may lead to aversive and even inhumane techniques being used, particularly when owners are training an animal for competition and are under pressure.

 How can we improve the welfare of animals?